mnhkahn/swiftype/README.md

 swiftype v1.0
 ========

-This is still a work in progress but it will be a fully functional Swiftype Go client
+This is a Golang client for swiftype.
+Only support search.

 ### doc